AAli107/Consyl-Engine/README.md

-**Note:** You shouldn’t worry too much on the requirements since most of the requirements like hardware and software you already achieved.
+**Note:** You shouldn’t worry too much about the requirements since most of the requirements like hardware and software you probably have already met.